jionwang/hello-world/README.md

 hi everybody!

-hubot here ,i like node.js and coffeescrpit (that's what i'm made of!). i've had tacos on the moon and find them far superior to earth tacos.
+jionwang here ,i like every code ,but i haven't know it !so i'm here!

+so ,u can call me the "淡（Dan）水（Shui)",i'm here.